 Under the European Banking Authority's (EBA) rules on leverage, the leverage ratio is calculated by dividing Tier 1 capital by on-balance sheet and off-balance sheet assets.
-The leverage ratio remained above regulatory requirements throughout the year, and as at 31st December 2022 is 6.7% (2021: 6.8%).
+The leverage ratio remained above regulatory requirements throughout the year, and as at 31st December 2023 is 7.8% (2022: 6.8%).

-As at 31st December 2022, the Bank's Liquidity Coverage Ratio (LCR) was 458% (2021: 635%).
+As at 31st December 2023, the Bank's Liquidity Coverage Ratio (LCR) was 786% (2022: 458%).
 The LCR exceeds the UK regulatory minimum requirement.
+The LCR saw a significant increase compared to the previous year, primarily driven by a 15% growth in High-Quality Liquid Assets (HQLA).

-Full details regarding the Bank's overall financial position can be found in the Annual Report and Financial Statements for the year ended 31 December 2022 (the Accounts).
-A summary of the key metrics is shown below.
+Full details regarding the Bank's overall financial position can be found in the Annual Report and Financial Statements for the year ended 31 December 2023 (the Accounts).
+A summary of the key metrics is shown opposite.